 - Nominee’s employer must have a clear understanding of this commitment, and fully support nominee’s service.

 The board meets in person 3 times each year which includes:

 - 2-3 day Fall Meeting in Denver, CO (travel expenses paid by ACS)

-In addition, the Board meets via conference call for 2 hours every other month when no in-person meeting occurs for updates, discussion, and votes (3rd Tuesday at 11:00 am PT, no call is held in December).
+In addition, the Board currently meets via conference call for 1 1/2 – 2 hours every month when no in-person meeting occurs for updates, discussion, and votes (3rd Tuesday at 11:00 am PT, no call is held in December).